johnson1940/nectar_geofencing/README.md

 * 📍 Background location tracking every 2 minutes or on significant movement.
 * 🔔 Push notifications and in-app toasts for entry/exit events.
 * 🕒 Movement history with plotted routes on maps.
+* 📌 Display polylines for movement history.
+* 🗺️ Visualize geofence areas directly on the map.
 * ⚡ Smooth UI/UX with map animations, reactive updates.

 ---